 Our 2-D test problem has two random inputs p1 and p2 from independent normal distributions having means 0.5 and standard deviations $\sigma = 0.5/3$.
-The corresponding JPDF is shown in Figure 4 after truncation of the function beyond the unit p1-p2 parameter space and renormalization to integrate to one over the space.
+The corresponding JPDF is shown in Fig. 5 after truncation of the function beyond the unit p1-p2 parameter space and renormalization to integrate to one over the space.

-The following procedure is used to map a set of uniformly distributed points to a set that reflects the desired non-uniform JPDF.
+The following procedure is used to map a set of uniformly distributed points to a set that reflects the desired non-uniform JPDF (Fig. 5).
 First, for each random variable p in the problem, we consider its cumulative distribution function CDF(p), where and PDF(p) is the probability density function of the random input p.
-We note that the value of the CDF ranges from 0 to 1 as the coordinate p ranges from 0 to 1 over our unit hypercube domain.
-It can also be shown that realizations $\{p_i\}$ drawn at random from a density function PDF(p) map through EQ 1 (setting $p=p_i$) into a uniformly distributed set of realizations $\{CDF(p_i)\}$.
+We note that the value of the CDF ranges from 0 to 1 as the coordinate p ranges from 0 to 1.
+It can also be shown that realizations $\{p_i\}$ drawn at random from a density function PDF(p) map through Eq.
+(1) (setting $p = p_i$) into a uniformly distributed set of realizations $\{CDF(p_i)\}$.
 This set is therefore distributed uniformly between 0 and 1.

-$$CDF(p) = \int{0}^{p \le 1} PDF(p')dp'$$ EQ 1
+$$CDF(p) = \int_0^{p \leqslant 1} PDF(p') dp'$$ (1)

-Hence, we recognize that the above properties can be used to inverse-map numbers uniformly distributed between 0 and 1 (produced, e.g., by a random number generator), into realizations $\{p_i\}$ that would appear to be drawn from the density function PDF(p).
-In a multidimensional problem, we inverse-map the coordinates of points uniformly distributed in the hypercube into transformed point sets that reflect the individual or "marginal" PDFs of the random inputs contributing to the Joint PDF.
-Figure 5 helps visualize the multidimensional mapping process.
-The tick marks on the coordinate axes indicate the projections of the points onto the coordinate axes.
-The (hopefully) uniformly distributed tick marks ranging from 0 to 1 on each coordinate axis give the random values that are inverse-mapped through the marginal CDFs into transformed tick locations ranging from 0 to 1 on the coordinate axes of the JPDF space.
-Thus, uniformly distributed points in a unit hypercube are transformed to new locations in the unit hypercube.
-The transformed coordinate sets define point locations distributed according to the target JPDF.
-(Our transformation algorithm for mapping uncorrelated uniformly distributed points sets to binormally distributed point sets was verified as described in Section 3.2.)
-Correlation between random variables can be imparted with the rank correlation procedure described in [8].
+Hence, we recognize that the above properties can be used to inverse-map numbers uniformly distributed between 0 and 1 (produced, e.g., by a random number generator) into realizations $\{p_i\}$ that would appear to be drawn from the density function PDF(p).
+In a multidimensional problem, we inverse-map the coordinates of points uniformly distributed in the hypercube into transformed point sets of a non-uniform JPDF.
+Fig. 2 helps visualize the multidimensional mapping process.
+The tick marks on the coordinate axes indicate the projections of